Authorization for Release of Health Care Records

 What does the HIPAA privacy rule do?

-The HIPAA Privacy Rule for the first time creates national standards to protect individuals’ medical records and other personal health information.
+• For the first time, the HIPAA Privacy Rule creates national standards to protect individuals’ medical records and other personal health information.

-It sets boundaries on the use and release of health records.
+• It sets boundaries on the use and release of health records.

-It establishes appropriate safe-guards that health care providers and others must achieve to protect the privacy of health information.
+• It establishes appropriate safeguards that healthcare providers and others must achieve to protect the privacy of health information.

-It holds violators accountable, with civil and criminal penalties that can be imposed if they violate patients’ privacy rights.
+• It holds violators accountable, with civil and criminal penalties that can be imposed if they violate patients’ privacy rights.

-It empowers individuals to control certain uses and disclosures of their health information.
+• It empowers individuals to control certain uses and disclosures of their health information.

 Who needs HIPAA authorization?